mrvillafria/Kickstarter-Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 1. May and June look like the best time to start a theater campaign since they had the most successful projects and the highest number of total theater projects during those months.
+2. In December, the number of successful projects is almost the equal to the number of failed projects.
+I would recommend not launching a campaign for theater in December since the success rate is not that much higher than the failed rate.

 - What can you conclude about the Outcomes based on Goals?
 1. Having a goal between less than $1000 to $4999 for a play campaign has the highest success percentage and yields the highest number of total play projects.

 - What are some limitations of this dataset?

 The dataset consisted of 4,000 crowdfunding projects and majority of the campaigns were in the US.
 If Louise is looking to do another project in a different country like Great Britain, her sample size would be smaller to work with.
+I also think there are some limitations around the word "successful" and "failed".
+I would like to know what the criteria is for a campaign project to be "successful".

 - What are some other possible tables and/or graphs that we could create?